simplay/wincygwinify/README.md

 8 .
 Close the cygwin shell and restart it.

 9 .
+Exectue `gem update --system`
++ Keep in mind doing so for every installed rubyversion.

+10 .
 Go to rvm's global gemset and install the bundler gem:
 + 1. `rvm gemset use global`
 + 2. `gem install bundler`